 - Pokémon: The Series:

-- The Kanto season had 'no, simply trying hard enough doesn't guarantee you success in life'.
-Misty sums it up early on in the third episode, and it remains a theme throughout Kanto, ultimately coming to a head in the Pokemon League where Ash's laxness in actually training and relying on pure luck and scrappy pragmatism ends up running out and costing him the league.
-Though this does lead to the more Family Friendly Aesop of 'failure is not the end of the world.'
+- The Kanto season had "no, simply trying hard enough doesn't always guarantee you success in life."
+Misty sums it up early on in the third episode, and it remains a theme throughout Kanto, ultimately coming to a head in the Pokemon League where Ash's laxness in actually training his Pokémon and relying on pure luck and scrappy pragmatism ends up running out and costing him the league.
+Though this does lead to the more Family Friendly Aesop of "failure is not the end of the world."